On the dynamics of extensions of free-abelian times free groups endomorphisms to the completion: Dynamics of infinite points

-We now present some standard dynamical definitions, that will be useful to the classification of infinite points. \begin{Def} Let $G$ be a group and $\varphi\in End(G).$ A point $x\in G$ is said to be a \emph{$\varphi$-wandering point} if there is a neighbourhood $U$ of $x$ and a positive integer $N$ such that for all $n>N$, we have that $U\varphi^n\cap U=\emptyset.$ When it is clear, we simply say $x$ is a wandering point. \end{Def}
+We now present some standard dynamical definitions, that will be useful to the classification of infinite points. \begin{definition} Let $G$ be a group and $\varphi\in End(G).$ A point $x\in G$ is said to be a \emph{$\varphi$-wandering point} if there is a neighbourhood $U$ of $x$ and a positive integer $N$ such that for all $n>N$, we have that $U\varphi^n\cap U=\emptyset.$ When it is clear, we simply say $x$ is a wandering point. \end{definition}